Retail, Banking and Beyond

 Levack Gardner, BankWork$ graduate

-He attended the BankWork$ classes in person and on other days on Zoom from 9 a.m. to 2 p.m., three days a week for eight weeks, he says.
+He attended the BankWork$ classes in person and on Zoom from 9 a.m. to 2 p.m., three days a week for eight weeks, he says.

 Toward the end of the course, Gardner says he and his classmates practiced answering job interview questions through role-play.